macOS Ventura ready - Intel & Apple Silicon (M1/M2) native

 File formats, normalizing, transitions

-Radiologik DJ plays mp3, AAC (including protected), Apple Lossless, AIFF, and WAV files.
-It can be set to obey iTunes Sound Check values and use a more advanced loudness gain tool such as iVolume to set those.
+Radiologik DJ plays mp3, AAC, Apple Lossless, AIFF, and WAV files.
+It can be set to obey iTunes/Music Sound Check values and use a more advanced loudness gain tool such as iVolume to set those.
 For the right radio sound you can edit properties of each track for start, stop, ramp, overlap, fade-in, and fade-out and those values are stored with the audio file even if it moves from Mac to Mac.